-- □ On the "Search by Name" tab, enter the student's date of birth only and look for their name. - ☐ Search on one part of a hyphenated last name, or search partial first or last names.
+- □ On the "Search by Name" tab, enter the student's date of birth only and look for their name. - □ Search on one part of a hyphenated last name or search partial first or last names.

-If a valid application is found, WSAC staff will work to find and match the two applications so the student will appear in the Cruncher.
+If a valid application is found, WSAC staff will match the applications so the student will appear in the CBS Eligibility Checker (formerly named 'Cruncher').